Pineapple cutter

 A pineapple cutter is a hand-held cylindrical kitchen utensil with a circular blade at the end designed for cutting pineapples.
-A knife is required to open the top of the pineapple before using the pineapple cutter.
+A knife is required to remove the top of the pineapple before using the pineapple cutter.
 The cutter will cut the flesh of the pineapple into a spiral and also removes the core.
 Different sizes are available so as not to cut into the skin of the pineapple or cause too much to be wasted.

-A simpler version known as a pineapple corer removes only the core of the pineapple.
-These appear identical to the pineapple cutter but do not include the cutting blade.